 - New market entrants making a disruptive splash

 Given that the medical device industry is slated to skyrocket to $800 billion by 2030, there’s obviously a lot at stake.
-Luckily though, there are some antidotes that we explain in our eBook, “Conquering Connectivity, Competition & Compliance,” which is available to download here.
+Luckily though, there are some antidotes that we explain in our eBook, “Overcoming the Three Biggest Challenges in Medical Device Development,” which is available to download here.

 Here’s a closer look at some of those big problems that need to be accounted for in modern medical device development.